-Each Unit offered hereby consists of DM1,000 principal amount at maturity of Notes and Warrants, each Warrant initially entitling the holder thereof to purchase one share of Common Stock.
+Each Unit offered hereby consists of DM1,000 principal amount at maturity of Notes and three Warrants, each Warrant initially entitling the holder thereof to purchase 1.05 shares of Common Stock.
 The Notes and Warrants will be separately transferable immediately upon the date of closing of the Units Offering.